 The stirring agitation method is one of the more popular ways to ensure your grounds are evenly extracted.
 But, there are other techniques too, such as the “flush.”
-This is basically when you use your very last milliliters of water and pour along the top edges where coffee ground have stuck to the filter.
+This is basically when you use your very last milliliters of water and pour along the top edges where the coffee grounds have stuck to the filter.
 This will send any stuck grounds back into your filter bed.

 Should you try Agitating Your Coffee?